dylanhu-code/url-shortener/README.md

    cd url-shortener
    ```

-2. Create a .env file in the root directory with the following variables:
+2. Fill the variables in the .env file in the root directory with the corresponding values:
    BASE_URL=http://localhost:8080/
    DB_URL=jdbc:postgresql://localhost:5432/your_db_name
    DB_USER=your_db_user